Bharath247/Calculator/README.md

 # Php_Project
-A sample  PHP/website that can be hosted on app server Following are the steps followed for deployment.
+A sample  PHP/website that can be hosted on app server.
+Following are the steps followed for deployment.

 Tools and Software used: